melissabreynolds/personalsite/publications.md

 2019–22	Lecturer, History, Princeton University

 ## Selected Publications

-For a complete list of my publications, including public-facing scholarship, visit the <a href="{{ site.baseurl }}/publications">publications</a> page.

 ### Book Manuscript

 _How To: Medicine, Science, and Renaissance Readers in an Everyday Information Revolution_ (in preparation)